TshepoShale/Intermediate-JavaScript-Notes/README.md

 In JavaScript, patterns and flags are used with regular expressions (regex) to search for and manipulate text.

 * RegEx: A regular expression (also “regexp”, or just “reg”) consists of a pattern and optional flags.
+Slashes "/" tell JavaScript that we are creating a regular expression.
+They play the same role as quotes for strings.
 * Flags: Additional settings that modify the behavior of the pattern matching.
 They are used as optional parameters to the regex constructor or as a suffix to the pattern.
 * Patterns in regular expressions (regex) are sequences of characters that define a search pattern.
 They are used to match and manipulate strings of text.

+ There are only 6 flagsin JavaScript:
+* i
+With this flag the search is case-insensitive: no difference between A and a (see the example below).

+* g
+With this flag the search looks for all matches, without it – only the first one

+* m
+Multiline mode (covered in the chapter Multiline mode, flag "m").

+* s
+“Dotall” mode, allows . to match newlines (covered in the chapter Character classes).

+* u
+Enables full unicode support.
+The flag enables correct processing of surrogate pairs.
+More about that in the chapter  Unicode: flag "u".

+* y
+Sticky mode (covered in the chapter Sticky flag "y", searching at position)